p0t4t0sandwich/ampapi-go/README.md

 ## ToDo

+- [ ] Get ampapi-go set up as a Go package

 - [ ] Implement `ampapi.*AMPAPI.Init()`

 - [ ] Implement async methods (be it using lambdas or auto-generated functions)